neelsmith/greek102/docs/syllabus/grades/index.md

 ## In-class assessments

-In addition to written preparation, we will have regular in-class assessments. *Up to 10* of these will focus on vocabulary; *up to 8* will focus on features of language or grammar
+In addition to written preparation, we will have regular in-class assessments. *Up to 10* of these will focus on vocabulary; *up to 8* will focus on features of language or grammar.

+> EXPLAIN THIS HERE